dlevine01/dlevine01/README.md

 🏢 I work as a policy data analyst in the [Office of NYC Comptroller Brad Lander](https://comptroller.nyc.gov/)

-🏫 I recently finished a master’s degree in applied data science and spatial analysis at NYU’s [Center for Urban Science and Progress](https://cusp.nyu.edu)
+🏫 I studied applied data science and spatial analysis at NYU’s [Center for Urban Science and Progress](https://cusp.nyu.edu)

 🖼 Check out more of my work on my [portfolio](https://danlevine.work).